My travel to Quebec City for the Festival d’Ete de Quebec was complimentary for purposes of review. All opinions are my own.

 The larger venues also have screens so you can see what is going on, even if you aren’t right up front.
 While I initially thought I would just hang around one stage for the evening, I actually found it more fun to walk around the city.
 Each stage has a completely different feel and atmosphere, so it’s fun to experience everything.

-If you are walking around, you’ll also find sponsor areas on the Grand Allee, in the area where the street is closed off.
+If you are walking around, there are sponsor areas on the Grand Allee, in the area where the street is closed off.
 New this year is the Cube – an area dedicated to cool backgrounds for selfies.
 Admission to the Cube is free.

 Tips for the Festival